-At our AGM on Tuesday 11 December, Professor Arne Akbar became President of our organisation, taking over from Professor Peter Openshaw after his five-year term of office.
-To mark the start of his Presidency, Professor Akbar has written an open letter to the membership about his aims for the organisation.
+At our AGM on Tuesday 6 December during BSI Congress 2022, Professor Tracy Hussell became President of our organisation, taking over from Professor Arne Akbar after his four-year term of office.
+To mark the start of her Presidency, Professor Hussell has written an open letter to the membership about her aims for the organisation.

 President, British Society for Immunology